Hammerwood Park: 1790s: design and construction

-American architectural historian Talbot Hamlin observed that Hammerwood:"reveals a basic desire to tear open the usual conventions of eighteenth-century country-house design, to use new forms and old forms strangely, to create drama—almost wonder—for the observer.
-In places it harks back to the stark power of Vanbrugh; in others it looks forward to the Greek Revival."In 1795, due to problems in obtaining payment for another project, Latrobe was faced with severe financial problems.
-When his wife, Lydia Sellon, having died in childbirth in November 1793, he is thought to have suffered a breakdown.
-Declared bankrupt and unable to pay some of his workmen, he emigrated to America on 25 November 1795.
+American architectural historian Talbot Hamlin observed that Hammerwood: reveals a basic desire to tear open the usual conventions of eighteenth-century country-house design, to use new forms and old forms strangely, to create drama—almost wonder—for the observer.
+In places it harks back to the stark power of Vanbrugh; in others it looks forward to the Greek Revival.